 But, it isn’t that we are wasting our time being distracted.
 Every time, we lose focus on our current project, and are distracted by a new idea, we are actually losing momentum on our first idea.
 So we are, in fact, taking a few steps backward, and losing out.

 Richard Branson said this (or it has been attributed to him) – Ideas are like buses.
 There’s another one coming along every ten minutes.

 I absolutely triple-believe this.
 In fact, haven’t you had conversations with people who said something like, “Oh, I had the idea for Uber (or insert any successful business here) a few years back.
 But I never did anything with it.
-I wish I had, I would have been a billionaire by now.”Yes, if we all focused on one brilliant idea for a chunk of our life, we would all be billionaires… Click To Tweet
+I wish I had, I would have been a billionaire by now.”Yes, if we all focused on one brilliant idea for a chunk of our life, we would all be billionaires by now.
+Click To Tweet

 Remember this, there are a hundred ideas floating around in the ether all the time.
 More than a hundred.
 And most of us see each passing idea and latch onto each of them, like they were our lifeline for the moment.
 But then jump to another idea, the minute it shows up, as it were our lifeline, as well.

 In this manner, we never ever take any idea to fruition.
 The people who are successful, who are billionaires, say ‘NO’ to more ideas than they say ‘Yes’ to.

 When I first started my business, I was all about doing it all.
 I bought all the softwares, signed up for all the coaching packages, attended all the webinars, and tried to do it all.
 The more I did, the better I felt about being an entrepreneur.
 I mean, I was so busy – I must be doing something right.
 Right??